-PARENT NEWSLETTER
+Parent Newsletter

-Each Monday, SFCS parents receive via email a weekly newsletter from the principal which features a calendar for the week and upcoming events and activities, as well as other pertinent information.
+Each Monday, SFCS parents receive a weekly newsletter from the principal via email, which features a calendar for the week and upcoming events and activities, as well as other pertinent information.

-PARENT-TEACHER CONFERENCES
+Parent Teacher Conferences

-Ordinarily, yearly Parent-Teacher conferences are scheduled after the first nine weeks.
+Ordinarily, yearly parent-teacher conferences are scheduled after the first nine weeks.
 If by mid-term a student appears in danger of failing, the teacher will schedule additional conferences with the parents and notify them of specific details.

-EMAIL
+Email

 Email is also a very effective means of communication if questions or comments need to be communicated with teachers, administrators, or other staff members.
 Email for faculty and staff is the first initial and last name of the person @cabrinischool.com.

 curriculum

 The curriculum followed by St. Frances Cabrini Catholic School meets the requirements of both the Diocese of Alexandria and the Louisiana State Department of Education.
 It offers the student a challenging and well-integrated program of studies: Catholicism, English, Reading, Mathematics, Science, Social Studies, and Physical Education, Art, Music, Computer, Library, and Spanish.

-SPIRITUAL FORMATION
+Spiritual Formation

 The spiritual life of the students is and must be a paramount concern to our pastor, principal, faculty, and school parents.
 In line with the teachings of the Catholic Church, the program is designed not only to present subject matter in a well-organized way, but also to bring each student to a personal experience of faith and a deeper knowledge and love of Jesus Christ as He is revealed to us through Scripture, Tradition, and the people around us.
 We accomplish this through daily prayer, weekly liturgies, opportunities for the Sacrament of Reconciliation, First Friday devotions, and special observances of the Church year.

 Since parents are the primary teachers of their children, the efforts of students and staff should be supported at home by family prayer and Sunday worship.
 Ideals taught in school are not well rooted in the child unless these are nurtured by the example of good Catholic/Christian morality and by an honest personal relationship with God in your family life.